solidfi/ios-iap/README.md

 - Add Wallet capability in Xcode's Signing & Capabilities
 - After adding capability, add com.apple.developer.payment-pass-provisioning key and set it to true in Wallet entitlements

-NOTE: You cant test In App Provisioning only in Test flight or App store build.
+NOTE: You can test In App Provisioning only in Test flight or App store build.

 ## Integration Reference